10 Feb Why Winter should make you think about travelling to Nambiti Plains

 Due to it being a dry time of year, there tends to be more dust in the air.
 Nambiti is well known for its beautiful sunsets, but in Winter, it seems nature steps up it’s game and produces nothing short of spectacular sunsets.

 Winter is a superb time to travel to South Africa, and Nambiti Plains is fantastic to visit for the above reasons and more.
+We have a special winter rate to make the winter months all the more special.
 Come and join us for an unforgettable safari experience that will have you enchanted.
 You can book your Winter safari with us here.